Blosc/bcolz/doc/reference.rst

     dtype : NumPy dtype
       Force this `dtype` for the carray (rather than the `array` one). dflt : Python or NumPy scalar
-      The value to be used for enlarging the carray.
+      The value to be used when enlarging the carray.
 If None, the default is filling with zeros.
     expectedlen : int, optional
       A guess on the expected length of this carray.
 This will serve to